EL51xx

 EL5112

-This is the PSI standard incremental encoder interface.
-The terminal can be used as one channel if index pulse needs to be connected or two channel if only A and B pulse trains are needed.
+This is the PSI standard incremental encoder terminal.
+It can be used in single-channel mode if an index pulse is needed, or in two-channel mode if only the A and B pulse trains are needed.

 # One channel: